adavuruku/my-ci-cd-class/notes/interview/multithread.md

 https://www.interviewbit.com/multithreading-interview-questions/

 3B.
 What is Livelock?
-What happens when it occurs?
+What happens when it occurs? [thread are not blocked but can progress bcus resource is not available]
 16. Explain the meaning of the deadlock and when it can occur?
 17. race condition -> many thread try to access a resource at same time. this can cause incosistency. [solution synchronize]